Extra Space Storage (EXR) Q1 FFO Tops Estimates, Revenues Miss

-Extra Space Storage, Inc.’s EXR first-quarter 2018 core funds from operations (FFO) as adjusted per share of $1.09 was in line with the Zacks Consensus Estimate.
-The figure was also 5.8% higher than the prior-year quarter.
+Extra Space Storage, Inc. EXR reported first-quarter 2021 core FFO per share of $1.50, beating the Zacks Consensus Estimate of $1.49.
+The figure was also 21% higher than the prior-year quarter’s $1.24.

-Quarterly revenues of $285.5 million climbed 8.5% year over year.
-However, it missed the Zacks Consensus Estimate of $286.8 million.
+Quarterly revenues were $358.9 million, up 7.9% year over year.
+However, the top line lagged the Zacks Consensus Estimate of $362 million.

-Extra Space Storage currently has a Zacks Rank #2 (Buy).
+Extra Space Storage currently carries a Zacks Rank of 2 (Buy).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Extra Space Storage Inc Price, Consensus and EPS Surprise